Q: With what smartphones will RevFire balls work?

 Q: How do I turn on a RevFire ball?

-A: The ball awakens after a few tosses and goes back to sleep after 30 seconds of no motion.
+A: The ball awakens after a 4 or 5 pitches and goes back to sleep after 30 seconds of no motion.

 Q: Is there a ball tapping sequence required before each pitch?